hakonhagland/Alien-MSYS2/README.md

     if it is available.
 [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS) is usually only necessary for so called `share` installs.

-- Pre-install MSYS
+- Pre-install MSYS2

-    As mentioned above if you preinstall MSYS and set the `PERL_ALIEN_MSYS_BIN` environment variable, then you will save yourself some time if you use multiple installs of Perl like I do.
+    As mentioned above if you preinstall MSYS2 and set the `PERL_ALIEN_MSYS_BIN` environment variable, then you will save yourself some time if you use multiple installs of Perl like I do.

 - Use another build system

-    Some projects will provide a makefile that will work with GNU Make and `cmd.exe` that you can build without MSYS.
+    Some projects will provide a makefile that will work with GNU Make and `cmd.exe` that you can build without MSYS2.
 An example of an Alien that takes advantage of this is [Alien::libuv](https://metacpan.org/pod/Alien::libuv).

     Some projects provide both autoconf and CMake.
-Although using CMake reliably requires [Alien::cmake3](https://metacpan.org/pod/Alien::cmake3) for `share` installs, it is much much lighter than [Alien::MSYS](https://metacpan.org/pod/Alien::MSYS).
+Although using CMake reliably requires [Alien::cmake3](https://metacpan.org/pod/Alien::cmake3) for `share` installs, it is much much lighter than `Alien::MSYS2`.

     Also obviously you can open a ticket, or make a pull request with the project that you are alienizing to support build systems that don't suck as much as autoconf.